chiedo/leadership/README.md

 ### People

-- Start With Why by Simon Sinek
+- Built to Last by James Collins
 - Nonviolent Communication by Marshall B. Rosenberg
 - Deep Work by Cal Newport
 - The Five Dysfunctions of a Team by Patrick Lencioni